 VÃº Sá»¯a is literally translated as “milk from the breast”.
-In English we call it Star Apple Fruit, but the Vietnamese word is far more appropriate.
-I’ve not yet eaten one, but I’m told it tastes sweet like milk.
+In English we call it Star Apple Fruit, global burden of disease but the Vietnamese word is far more appropriate.
+I’ve not yet eaten one, decease but I’m told it tastes sweet like milk.
 I’m guessing they mean sweetened condensed milk.

 I’m very happy now, as I’ve never seen such a fruit and I love learning new things about my adopted country of Vietnam.